dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 # 1.1 Python

-In this part, we'll start with the absolute basics of Python.

 ### What is Python?

 Python is an interpreted high level programming language.
-It is often classified as a ["scripting language"](https://en.wikipedia.org/wiki/Scripting_language) and is considered to be similar to languages such as Perl, Tcl, or Ruby.
+It is often classified as a ["scripting language"](https://en.wikipedia.org/wiki/Scripting_language) and is considered similar to languages such as Perl, Tcl, or Ruby.
 The syntax of Python is loosely inspired by elements of C programming.

 Python was created by Guido van Rossum around 1990 who named it in honor of Monty Python.